 There must be something else.

 We need to place GNH (Gross National Happiness) at the centre of money matters.

-Other systems and ideas will be explored in a forthcoming article.
+Other systems and ideas are explored here (and here).

 We need to place GNH (Gross National Happiness) at the centre of politics.

 We need to have a style of education that is not dependent on grading and comparison.
 Lifelong learning is essential.
 See here.